 Employee Tuition Remission Program

 Regular full-time employees are eligible to have tuition remitted for up to six (6) undergraduate or graduate credit hours per fall or spring semester.
 Delta State will remit tuition for no more than three (3) credit hours per summer term and/or a total of six hours for the entire summer term.
 Tuition remission is available for no more than three (3) credit hours per intersession term.
 A maximum of eighteen (18) credit hours per fiscal year is allowed.
 Employees are eligible for this benefit on the first day of their regular employment.
 Additional courses may be taken during the year, but you are responsible for all tuition and fees for those courses.
 Full-time employees may enroll in any semester for one course that meets during the standard workday; total time away from work may not exceed three hours per week.
 You must have your departmental head’s approval.
+A separate form must be submitted for each semester.

 Part-time, benefit eligible employees, may take up to three (3) credit hours per semester.